muylder/M5Gotchi/README.md

 >To use any of the functions, pwnagothi mode must be set to MANU, otherwise nothing will work!

 - **UI** is fully controlled via the **built-in keyboard**
-- Use  `G0` button to turn screen off, everyting will work in the background
+- Use  `G0` button to turn screen off or change the mode - customize this is settings
 - Press `ESC` to open the main menu
 - Use **arrow keys** to navigate
 - Exit apps using `Fn + ESC`
-- On first boot there will be created config.conf file - use it to change setting on **lite mode** compilations
+- On first boot there will be created m5gotchi.conf file - use it to change setting on **lite mode** compilations
-- Customize name to your likings via setting
+- Customize name to your likings via settings
+- customize theme to your liking via settings
 - Use ENTER to confirm or `y` or `n` when asked to do so
 - use `c` to clone wifi when in wifi details menu
-- handshakes are stored in `/handshake/` folder with filemanes containing SSID of network that was attacked
+- handshakes are stored in `/handshake/` folder with filemanes containing SSID and BSSID of network that was pwned

 ---

+## Lite mode setup:
+- Flash lite mode on chosen hardware
+- Connect sd card reader with sd card plugged into it into gpio ports mentioned in this file, or defined by you during pre-compilation time.
+- Boot the esp32 device for the first time, let it run for like 10-20sec to ensure all required files ware created
+- Turn off the device, plug sd card into your pc and open file named m5gotchi.conf with text editor of your liking
+- Type your home wifi credentials into savedApSSID and savedAPPass feilds to allow esp32 to connect to interned for updates and wpa-sec sync
+- Type your wpa-sec api key into wpa_sec_api_key feild, if you have it (api key, not feild)
+- Set lite_mode_wpa_sec_sync_on_startup to true, if you typed your api key and want your handshakes to be synced with wpa-sec servers.
+- If your esp32 has a display, and you can see it normally, you can customize hostname and theme to fit your likings
+- And finally, set pwnagothiMode to true, to enable its functions
+- after first run, a personality file will be created - if you know what you're doing you can customize that file but be warned: **This can inpact ability to work normally!**

 ## Update Methods